LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 Within deeper reverse engineering I figured out that each event (or event group like different Access Codes) will start after 4 bytes.
 After realizing that pattern the rest of the work was relatively simple to map all events with correct codes.

-Each of the category has it's own boolean to identity correct subcategory.
+Each of the category has it's own boolean to identify correct subcategory.

 ```C#
 string Byte1id = DataStream[0].ToString("X2");